slawomirjopek/gulp-boilerplate/readme.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on gulp-boilerplate](https://github.com/slawomirjopek/gulp-boilerplate/tags).

 ## Authors